ambercouch/ac-advanced-flamingo-settings/readme.txt

 == Changelog ==

+= 1.4.0 =
+- **Persistent file uploads for Contact Form 7**
+  - Uploaded files are now stored permanently and linked correctly in Flamingo messages.
+- **Clickable file links in Flamingo single message view**
+  - File URLs are automatically converted into downloadable links in the admin UI.
+- **Internal refactor**
+  - Improved structure around single-message handling and upload persistence.

 = 1.3.0 =
 - **Performance Improvements:**
   - Import now processes messages in **batches of up to 50** for significant speed gains.